agu4004/lotustcg/deployment_package/README.md

-# TCG Card Shop with Authentication
+# Lotus TCG with Authentication

 A Flask-based trading card game storefront with secure role-based authentication, featuring admin controls for inventory management and user access to browse and purchase cards.